camunda-community-hub/zeebe-docker-compose/README.md

 For more information on using Zeebe and Operate, consult the Quickstart Guide in the [Zeebe docs](https://docs.zeebe.io).

-The `docker-compose.yml` files in this repository can be used to start a Zeebe broker; optionally with Simple Monitor, or with Operate, along with the Elasticsearch and Kibana containers that Operate needs.
+The `docker-compose.yml` files in this repository can be used to start a single Zeebe broker; optionally with Simple Monitor, or with Operate, along with the Elasticsearch and Kibana containers that Operate needs.

 ## Versions